aspect-build/rules_js/docs/pnpm.md

 > To list all local `package.json` files that pnpm needs to read, you can run
 > `pnpm recursive ls --depth -1 --porcelain`.

-A `.aspect/rules/external_repository_action_cache/npm_translate_lock_<hash>` file will be created and used to determine when the `pnpm-lock.yaml` file should be updated.
-This file should be checked into the source control along with the `pnpm-lock.yaml` file.

 When the `pnpm-lock.yaml` file needs updating, `npm_translate_lock` will automatically:

 -   run `pnpm import` if there is a `npm_package_lock` or `yarn_lock` attribute specified.